-- In England, the percentage of people testing positive for coronavirus (COVID-19) has increased in the week ending 29 May 2021; we estimate that 85,600 people within the community population in England had COVID-19 (95% credible interval: 71,900 to 100,900), equating to around 1 in 640 people. - In Wales, there are early signs of an increase in the percentage of people testing positive in the week ending 29 May 2021; we estimate that 2,900 people in Wales had COVID-19 (95% credible interval: 1,000 to 5,800), equating to around 1 in 1,050 people. - In Northern Ireland, the trend in the percentage of people testing positive is uncertain in the week ending 29 May 2021; we estimate that 2,300 people in Northern Ireland had COVID-19 (95% credible interval: 800 to 4,800), equating to around 1 in 800 people. - In Scotland, the percentage of people testing positive has likely increased in the two weeks up to 29 May 2021, however, the trend is uncertain in the week ending 29 May 2021; we estimate that 7,700 people in Scotland had COVID-19 (95% credible interval: 4,100 to 12,500) equating to around 1 in 680 people. - In the week ending 29 May 2021, we have seen an increase in cases in England that are not compatible with the UK variant B.1.1.7 (labelled "Alpha" by the World Health organisation (WHO)); these are likely to be the variant B.1.617.2 (WHO "Delta"), first identified in India. - In the week ending 29 May 2021, we have seen an increase in cases that are compatible with the UK variant B.1.1.7 (WHO "Alpha") in Wales.
+- In England, the percentage of people testing positive for coronavirus (COVID-19) continued to increase in the week ending 19 June 2021; we estimate that 122,500 people within the community population in England had COVID-19 (95% credible interval: 103,900 to 142,500), equating to around 1 in 440 people. - In Wales, the percentage of people testing positive increased in the two weeks up to 19 June 2021, but the trend is uncertain in the week ending 19 June 2021; we estimate that 3,700 people in Wales had COVID-19 (95% credible interval: 1,600 to 6,600), equating to around 1 in 830 people. - In Northern Ireland, the trend in the percentage of people testing positive remains uncertain in the week ending 19 June 2021; we estimate that 2,600 people in Northern Ireland had COVID-19 (95% credible interval: 900 to 5,400), equating to around 1 in 720 people. - In Scotland, the percentage of people testing positive increased in the week ending 19 June 2021; we estimate that 24,400 people in Scotland had COVID-19 (95% credible interval: 16,800 to 33,500) equating to around 1 in 220 people. - In the week ending 19 June 2021, cases that are compatible with the Delta variant B.1.617.2 have continued to increase in England and increased in Wales and Scotland, and was the most common variant group in England, Wales and Scotland.

-About the bulletin
+About this bulletin

 In this bulletin, we refer to the number of current COVID-19 infections within the community population; community in this instance refers to private residential households and it excludes those in hospitals, care homes and/or other institutional settings.
 In institutional settings, rates of COVID-19 infection are likely to be different.
-More information about rates of COVID-19 can be found in our latest insights.
+More information about the coronavirus (COVID-19) pandemic from the ONS and other sources can be found in our latest insights.